 - You have stopped following a highly restrictive diet after several months.

 That said, researchers have yet to validate the truth behind these theories.
-Overcoming a weight loss plateau is pretty easy because all you must do is research why it occurs and implement suitable corrective measures.
+Overcoming a weight loss plateau requires first figuring out why you’ve hit the plateau, which isn’t always easy or simple.

-For example, if it is happening because you have been following the same routine for months, then you must change it.
+For example, if you think it is happening because you have been following the same routine for months, then you may want to change it.
 Sometimes changing the routine does not make your scale budge, even a bit.
-In this case, you are said to have hit the weight loss resistance point.
+In this case, you can be said to have hit the weight loss resistance point.

 Causes Of Weight Loss Resistance

-Experts have found that your hormones can cause this situation.
+Experts think that your hormones can contribute to this situation.
 One of the hormones that are highly linked to weight matters is insulin.

 This hormone is produced by the pancreas and is used to control your blood sugar or glucose levels (2).
-Insulin makes your body store fat, especially around your midsection (2).
+Insulin also makes your body store fat if there is excess glucose around (2).
 You may be telling yourself that you are not losing weight because you are not exercising enough.

 As a result, you may change your workout schedule and start exercising daily for a longer duration.
 Likewise, you may think you are not shedding pounds because you eat high in fat or calorie content.

 Consequently, you may turn to more restrictive diets like the very low-calorie diet (VLCD) to help with weight loss.
 Yet, you may not notice any weight loss.
-This is probably because of your hormones, particularly insulin.
+This could be because of your hormones, particularly insulin.

 Instead of weight loss, you may even notice you are adding pounds.
-This happens because of insulin resistance, also known as syndrome X or hyperinsulinemia (7).
-This is when your insulin levels are high (7).
+This sometimes goes hand in hand with insulin resistance, also known as syndrome X or metabolic syndrome (7).
+This is a cluster of health conditions believed to be rooted in insulin resistance where the hormones that control your metabolism don’t work as well (7).

-This is linked to numerous health problems, which is why you need to talk to your doctor if your insulin levels are high.
-Note that you can not just guess and assume that your insulin levels are high or low.
-You can only accurately determine this by testing your blood sugar levels (2).
+This is linked to numerous health problems, which is why you need to talk to your doctor if you suspect something isn’t right (2).

 Overcoming Weight Loss Resistance

 Most people hold the assumption that this exercise program is only good for building muscle.
-However, it can also fight weight loss resistance and promote weight loss because it torches more calories and converts fat into muscle (4).
+However, it can also fight weight loss resistance and promote weight loss because it torches more calories and helps you lose fat and build muscle (4).